LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-1.md

 In some previous versions of the xv6, it running on x86 arch, however, currently the xv6 has fully migrated to the risc-v arch.

-As we are going to port the xv6 to rust, in the very first, we better take a look about how to run rust on risc-v.
+As we are going to port the xv6 to rust, at the very first, we better take a look about how to run rust on risc-v.

 > Please note that in these series of articles, I will assume the reader has basic knowledge about rust, and knows how to setup the local environment such as rustup, cargo, and IDE.
 >
-> In the following articles, I will use my local machine as the demo env, and the that includes:
+> In the following articles, I will use my local machine as the demo env, and that includes:
 >
 > - MBP 2019, Intel
 > - cargo 1.75.0-nightly (b4d18d4bd 2023-10-31), some features rely on nightly build
 > - ustup 1.26.0 (5af9b9484 2023-04-05)
-> - CLion 2024.1, (I didn't choose RustRover, because after gave it a try I found it still not stable)
+> - CLion 2024.1, (I didn't choose RustRover, because after giving it a try I found it still not stable)

 Here we go!
-Let's create a new rust project, and name it as "xv6-rust-sampe".
+Let's create a new rust project, and name it "xv6-rust-sampe".

 Now, there is one and only one `main.rs` file lies in the `src/` directory, leave it for a sec, we don't need that file right now.

-Remember, we are going to run rust code on risc-v arch, before any coding, we should deal with the toolchain in the first place, after all I bet our code cannot run correctly when it been compiled as x86 right?
+Remember, we are going to run rust code on risc-v arch, before any coding, we should deal with the toolchain in the first place, after all I bet our code cannot run correctly when it has been compiled as x86 right?

 To choose the correct toolchain, let's create a `.cargo/config.toml`  in the project root, which is the cargo configuration file of our project, we could set our building target here.